bradleye1228/data-science-portfolio-public/Test_APP_WALKTHROUGH.md

 ![New Transparent Model Overview](screenshots/New_transparent_01.png)

-*Visualisation 22: glmnet model overview showing the transparent model structure using elastic net regularisation, automatic feature selection, pairwise interaction terms, and coefficient shrinkage.*
+*Visualisation 22: Performance of the glmnet_interact model across different hyperparameter combinations, illustrating the impact of alpha and lambda tuning on predictive accuracy (RMSE).*

 ![Top 25 Coefficients](screenshots/new_transparent_02_top_25.png)